 Albeit for a different reason, the example of Jesus’ own baptism is striking.
 That’s because Jesus Christ perfectly fulfilled the law, and followed the will of the Father.
 Therefore, as a follower of Jesus Christ, does it make sense that I also fulfill his desire to “observe everything I have commanded”?

 Having read through this list of Bible verses dealing with immersion in water, I hope you can at least see the importance of the act.
 Of course, there is much more to be said on the topic.
 Do you want to know more?
 We have a growing list of articles dealing with the topic.

 It’s important to note that, while the act of immersion by water is important, simply going under the water is not the full picture of baptism.
 As is always the case in our relationship with God, our mindset and the character of our heart also play a role.
-If you would like to know more about this, or have other questions, please reach out in the comments or contact me.
+If you would like to know more about this, or have other questions (for example, can you baptize yourself) please reach out in the comments or contact me.